 Core (Mandatory) Curriculum

-2. Legal Research and Writing (IN-RESIDENCE, SUMMER SEMESTER, 8 WEEKS)
+2. Legal Research and Writing (IN-RESIDENCE, SUMMER SEMESTER, 2-UNITS, 8 WEEKS)

 In this 2-credit class, each student researches and writes a 15- to 20-page research memorandum addressing a compelling issue in contemporary law.
 Through this writing exercise students learn predictive legal reasoning.
 Students also complete other, shorter assignments throughout the term, including an introduction to Bluebook citation.
 Research instruction is integrated into the writing assignments, and includes mainly on-line but also a few traditional book-based resources.
 Students receive extensive written comments and attend one-on-one conferences on their papers.

-3. Introduction to Intellectual Property (ONLINE, SPRING SEMESTER, 8 WEEKS)
+3. Introduction to Intellectual Property (ONLINE, SPRING SEMESTER, 3-UNITS, 8 WEEKS)

-Students complete a short course (1 credit) in an advanced, cutting-edge issue of business and IP law.
-Startup Fundamentals: FORM+FUND covers the basic legal, financial, and organizational issues that founders face as they start and scale a business, with a specific focus on businesses seeking venture capital.
+Startup Fundamentals: Form+Fund covers the basic legal, financial, and organizational issues that founders face as they start and scale a business, with a specific focus on businesses seeking venture capital.
 The course provides an overview of these issues from the perspective of the entrepreneur.
 Students who successfully complete the course will be prepared to identify issues pertinent to startup clients, including issues related to entity formation, maintaining a financially healthy startup, creating an intellectual property strategy, policies on data privacy, and the critical skills related to raising capital and fundraising.

 The 1-credit capstone project will consist of a 20-page capstone paper that will represent a synthesis of a number of legal issues that students have learned during their studies.
 The capstone project will require students to tie together and analyze at least two distinct areas of law, and it will be reviewed by two faculty members.